Skip to main content

 • Step 2: The rationale.
 We ask, "What is the specific physiologic target for this molecule?"
 If we cannot name the target, the supplement does not go in the plan.

 • Step 3: The safety check.
 We only recommend brands that pass independent third-party testing (NSF, USP, cGMP).
+For more on how we evaluate quality, see how we choose supplements.
 The supplement industry is loosely regulated.
 We avoid "proprietary blends" where we cannot verify the exact dose of each ingredient.

 Scientific References